 You have to get comfortable taking risks and making decisions.
 Get comfortable with the fact that there is no science to this, you just need to make more good decisions than bad ones.

 Lastly, create a support network.
 Even if you are early in your career, actively seek out a mentor or two.
 These should ideally be people who see the world differently to you to give you a different perspective.
 I have been lucky enough to have some fantastic mentors over the years.
 If you are a business leader, get yourself a chairperson who is an independent 3rd party.
-A good one will challenge you and keep you real.Posted about 1 year ago
+A good one will challenge you and keep you real.Posted over 1 year ago